Getting out of Debt

 Follow these tips from the FBI to minimize your chances of being scammed:

-Initiate the process yourself—find your own mortgage counselor, for example, and do not reply to unsolicited ads.
+• Initiate the process yourself—find your own mortgage counselor, for example, and do not reply to unsolicited ads.

-Sign paperwork only if you completely understand it.
+• Sign paperwork only if you completely understand it.

-Approach claims such as, "Own a home with no down payment!"" with caution.
+• Approach claims such as, “Own a home with no down payment!”” with caution.

-Avoid accepting money from anyone for a house you did not buy.
+• Avoid accepting money from anyone for a house you did not buy.

-Use the links on this page from HUD to find solid lenders and counselors.
+• Use the links on this page from HUD to find solid lenders and counselors.

-Estate Planing with Debt
+Estate Planning with Debt

 Many people die owing some kind of debt.
 The debt could be as simple as a couple of utility bills from the prior month.
-In many cases, it's more complicated than that, and you probably prefer not to leave a thorny mess for your heirs to deal with.
-They'll appreciate the gesture, even if all you can do is outline your debt-how much you owe and to whom.
-No one likes surprises such as unpaid credit card bills, gambling debt and home equity loans.
+In many cases, it’s more complicated than that, and you probably prefer not to leave a thorny mess for your heirs to deal with.
+They’ll appreciate the gesture, even if all you can do is outline your debt — how much you owe and to whom.
+No one likes surprises such as unpaid credit card bills, gambling debt, and home equity loans.

 A good way to get assistance with your debt for estate planning purposes is to enlist the help of a lawyer.
 Swindling does happen, so follow these tips to avoid scams.